Your Child’s Doctor and Healthcare

-- More information on specific questions can be found at these sites: Heart and Blood Vessels, Eyes, Bones and Joints, Nervous System, Lungs and Teeth.
+- More information on specific questions can be found here: Heart and Blood Vessels, Eyes, Bones and Joints, Nervous System, Lungs and Teeth.

-Most people who have Marfan syndrome or a related disorder are able to lead productive and satisfying lives.
-Day-to-day management and life choices including routine treatment and attention to physical activity guidelines is a powerful way to safeguard your health and maintain your quality of life.
+Most people who have Marfan syndrome or a related condition are able to lead productive and satisfying lives.
+Day-to-day management and life choices, including routine treatment and attention to physical activity guidelines, are powerful ways to safeguard your health and maintain your quality of life.

-When you have Marfan syndrome or a related disorder, you must to have appropriate health care coverage.
-Read your insurance plan carefully and keep in mind the features of your child’s condition now, as well as what could become more serious in the future and require additional medication and surgery.
+When you have Marfan syndrome or a related condition, you must to have appropriate health care coverage.
+Read your insurance plan carefully and keep in mind the features of your child’s condition now, as well as what could become more serious and require additional medication and surgery in the future.
 When evaluating your current health insurance or exploring new plans, make sure it:

 - Includes disability services

 - Covers major surgeries and, if so, what percentage of the cost does the plan cover

 - Allows you to visit the healthcare provider of your choice and, if not, provides in-network access to doctors who are familiar with Marfan syndrome and related disorders